YDX-2147483647/statistical-dsp/report.typ

   When $n$ is small (say, $n < 10$), all 3 cases gives unstable estimations with large error.

   $r$ does not alter $r^n$ too much if $n$ is small, so they are indistinguishable.
 There is too few data if $n$ is small, hence insufficient information, so all estimations are bad.

+= Comparison between methods

+1. *CRLB* is a good lower bound, but sometimes it cannot give a specific estimator.
+2. *BLUE* is viable (at least numerically) if the first two moments of samples is known.
+We can asses its performance in terms of first two moments, but we are not certain about whether better nonlinear estimator exists.
+3. *MLE* can be performed if we assume the PDF of samples.
+We cannot tell if it is biased or calculate the variance for a finite sample size, but we can claim asymptotical properties: MLE is asymptotically unbiased and consistent.
+Monte--Carlo method tells how the limit fast is for specific true values.
+4. *LSE* is a practical estimator with no theoretical assurance, featuring the possibility of monitoring --- We can estimate sequentially and decide what to do next, while other estimators are waiting for the full data.

+In all four experiments, the quality of data is crucial for estimation.
+We can never estimate robustly if *noise* overwhelms the *signal* representing parameters.
+The relation is not restricted not single numbers (variances for example).
+As discussed in @sec:2-3, feature spaces such as frequency domain may also matter.